-The Council's net asset according to the actuarial assessment at 31st March 2024 was £10.402m, a reduction of £11.206m over the liability figure for 31st March 2023 of £0.804m.
-The financial and demographic assumptions at 31st March 2024 were much more favourable than they were at 31st March 2023, with a positive impact on the pension fund.
-Therefore the Council got a Asset Ceiling Calculation completed which showed that an additional £27.102m liability was due for the pension fund due to amendments to expected net asset once agreed past service contributions are paid less the economic benefit available as a reduction in future contributions.
-Therefore we are showing a net pension liability of £16.7m.
+The Council's net asset according to the actuarial assessment at 31st March 2025 was £22.118m, an increase of £38.818m over the liability figure for 31st March 2024 of £16.7m.
+The financial and demographic assumptions at 31st March 2025 were much more favourable than they were at 31st March 2024, with a positive impact on the pension fund.
+Therefore, the Council requested an Asset Ceiling Calculation to be completed which showed that an additional £23.725m asset was due for the pension fund due to amendments to expected net asset once agreed past service contributions are paid less the economic benefit available as a reduction in future contributions.
+Therefore, the Council are showing an overall pension liability of £1.607m.

-The majority of staff transferred to Publica Group (Support) Limited on 1st November 2017.
+The majority of staff transferred to Publica Group (Support) Limited on 1st November 2017 however 68 members transferred back to the Council on the 1st of November 2024.
 Full details of the accounting treatment and impact on the Council's pension liability are included in the Pensions note 34, page 76.